 1. Set A Sleep Schedule

-- For a change, rather than a wake-up alarm, set a gentle tune on your phone to remind yourself you’re close to your bedtime.
-Dim the lights when the sleep-time alarm plays.
+Set A Sleep-Time Alarm.
+Rather than a wake-up alarm, set a gentle tune on your phone to remind yourself you are close to your bedtime.
+Dim the lights and get ready to go to bed as soon as your sleep-time alarm plays.

 2. Take Daily Naps

 A nap is a short sleep taken during daylight hours.
 It remarkably improves your physical and brain functions and reduces your stress and fatigue.

 Napping is a recovery period for the body and the mind.
 It is defined as a proneness to sleep in response to the post-lunch dip which is associated with a fall in the body temperature and vigilance and an increase in sleepiness.

 Those who take a short nap every day have lower blood pressure and heart rates and handle anxiety better.
 A 2015 metastudy showed that a short nap was actually associated with a lower incidence of cardiovascular diseases.